wso2-attic/ballerina-integrator/README.md

         // 'start' allows you to invoke a functions  asynchronously.
 Following three
         // remote invocation returns without waiting for response.

-        // Calling the backend to get the stock quote for GOOG asynchronously future <http:Response|error> f1 = start nasdaqServiceEP
+        // This calls the backend to get the stock quote for GOOG asynchronously. future <http:Response|error> f1 = start nasdaqServiceEP
         -> get("/nasdaq/quote/GOOG");

         io:println(" >> Invocation completed for GOOG stock quote!
 Proceed without blocking for a response.");

-        // Calling the backend to get the stock quote for APPL asynchronously future <http:Response|error> f2 = start nasdaqServiceEP
+        // This calls the backend to get the stock quote for APPL asynchronously. future <http:Response|error> f2 = start nasdaqServiceEP
         -> get("/nasdaq/quote/APPL");

         io:println(" >> Invocation completed for APPL stock quote!
 Proceed without blocking for a response.");

-        // Calling the backend to get the stock quote for MSFT asynchronously future <http:Response|error> f3 = start nasdaqServiceEP
+        // This calls the backend to get the stock quote for MSFT asynchronously. future <http:Response|error> f3 = start nasdaqServiceEP
         -> get("/nasdaq/quote/MSFT");

         io:println(" >> Invocation completed for MSFT stock quote!
 Proceed without blocking for a response.");

-        // ‘await` blocks until the previously started async function returns.
+        // The ‘await` keyword blocks until the previously started async function returns.
-        // Append the results from all the responses of stock data backend var response1 = await f1;
+        // Append the results from all the responses of the stock data backend. var response1 = await f1;
-        // Use `match` to check the responses are available, if not available get error match response1 {
+        // Use `match` to check whether the responses are available.
+        // If a response is not available, an error is generated. match response1 {
             http:Response resp => {

                 responseStr = check resp.getTextPayload();
-                // Add the response from /GOOG endpoint to responseJson file responseJson["GOOG"] = responseStr;
+                // Add the response from the `/GOOG` endpoint to the `responseJson` file. responseJson["GOOG"] = responseStr;
             }
             error err => {